rezaaa/english-and-persian-lorem-ipsum/README.md

 Usage
 =============================

-Select any text in Sketch and
+Select any text in Sketch and hit

-- hit ( ⌥ ⌘ [ ) to generate english lorem ipsum.
+- ( ⌥ ⌘ [ ) to generate english lorem ipsum.
-- hit ( ⌥ ⌘ ] ) to generate persian lorem ipsum.
+- ( ⌥ ⌘ ] ) to generate persian lorem ipsum.

 or use 'English & Persian Lorem Ipsum' from Plugins menu.